Flèche bas

 The Sacem Board of Directors is made up of six authors, six composers, and six publishers, as well as an author-director and her alternate, all elected by their peers.

-The Board of Directors ensures that Sacem’s values are upheld and that the fundamental principles of its mission are implemented.
-Elected by their peers, the directors work closely with management and rely on the work and contributions of ten thematic committees: the Programmes Committee, four Regulatory Committees and five Technical Committees.
+The Board of Directors ensures that Sacem's values are upheld and that the organisation adheres to the fundamental principles of its mission.
+Elected by their peers, the directors work closely with management drawing on the expertise and input of ten committees dedicated to specific issues: the Programmes Committee, four Regulatory Committees, and five Technical Committees.

 The Board of Directors: